 Posted by Casey Dreier on 2015/04/17 05:37 CDT

-JPL will present their humans to Mars program concept at the Humans to Mars Summit and publish it as a peer-reviewed article in the New Space Journal.
+A study team at JPL will present their humans to Mars program concept at the Humans to Mars Summit and publish it as a peer-reviewed article in the New Space Journal.

 After several months of near-silence, ISRO's Mars Orbiter Mission has released on Facebook the first data product from its Methane Sensor For Mars.
 Don't get too excited about methane yet: there is no positive or negative detection.
 The news here is that the Methane Sensor for Mars is working, systematically gathering data.
 They also released several new photos of Mars.